lmanul/424/index.md

 all meetings of unit Owners; except that, when voting for the election of members of the Board — of.
-Managers,each:-Unit Owner: (i) shall be entitled to one vote for each .0001% of Common Interest attributable to his Unit per member to be elected, and (ii) shall not have the right to cumu- late his votes in favor of any one or more members to be elected.
-If Units are owned by more than one person as joint tenants, tenants by the entirety or as tenants in common or by a partner- ship, corporation or other entity, the persons owning said Unit shall agree among themselves and cast the votes for their Unit.
+Managers,each:-Unit Owner: (i) shall be entitled to one vote for each .0001% of Common Interest attributable to his Unit per member to be elected, and (ii) shall not have the right to cumulate his votes in favor of any one or more members to be elected.
+If Units are owned by more than one person as joint tenants, tenants by the entirety or as tenants in common or by a partnership, corporation or other entity, the persons owning said Unit shall agree among themselves and cast the votes for their Unit.
 A fiduciary shall be the voting member with respect to any Unit in a fiduciary capacity.
 Any Onit or Units owned by the Board of Managers or its designee shall not be